 See that?
 Similar to how I worked up to going out for lunch every day, lifestyle inflation becomes the new normal.

-I could walk into an Audi dealership today with a metal briefcase full of cash—that’d would be awesome—and buy an R8.
-But I can’t justify paying $116K for a car, because it’s a piece of metal that gets me from point A to point B. My 10-year-old BMW can do that, but I saved $100K.
+I could walk into an Audi dealership today with a metal briefcase full of cash – that’d would be awesome – and buy an R8.
+But I can’t justify paying $116,000 for a car, because it’s a piece of metal that gets me from point A to point B. My 10-year-old BMW can do that, but I saved $100,000.

-Here’s the mindset shift part: based on a four percent safe withdrawal rate, the $100K I saved earns me an inflation-adjusted $4K every year for the rest of my life.
-That means I don’t have to spend my time working to make $4K.
-My money is out there earning for me.
+Here’s the mindset shift part: Based on a four percent safe withdrawal rate, the $100,000 I saved earns me an inflation-adjusted $4,000 every year for the rest of my life.
+That means I don’t have to spend my time working to make $4,000 because my money is out there earning for me.

-Sometimes in a single day, my portfolio earns me more than enough to live for a year:
+And sometimes in a single day my portfolio earns me more than enough to live for a year:

 That’s the freedom I was after.
-When you look at every decision you make and align them to your financial goals, you’ll build real wealth over the long term.
-This puts YOU in control of your life—not a job or anything else outside your control.
+When you look at every decision you make and align them to your financial goals you’ll build real wealth over the long term.
+And this puts you in control of your life not some job or anything else outside your control.

 - Wearing a new pair of socks every day